 #3 LINK Others Attempts To Find the Giants' Cave

-#5 LINK Grand Canyon Mummies Versus Death Valley Giants
+#5 Link Grand Canyon Mummies Versus Death Valley Mummies

 Deciding to get a sense of all the locations that meet criteria, we began to do some Google Earth surveys of areas that have had mining (as these mummies apparently mined), lava dams from ancient times 10,000+ years ago where water levels rose to meet the cave entrance area, and Kinkaid's account as well as other researchers surmising potential locales.
 Let's have a look -